John L. Thornton: Career

+In 2023, Thornton joined RedBird Capital Partners, an investment firm with over $10 billion in assets under management, as chairman.
+In the same year, Thornton was also appointed to the board of computer manufacturer Lenovo, as an independent non-executive director.

-Thornton currently serves as Chair Emeritus of The Brookings Institution and Co-Chair of the Asia Society.
+Thornton currently serves as Chair Emeritus of the Brookings Institution and co-chair of the Asia Society.
 In addition to these academic and research affiliations, Thornton has also authored forewords for three books, including "Social Ethics in a Changing China", "China in 2020" and "Democracy is a Good Thing".

 Interest in China

 Thornton's interest in China stretches to at least November 1997, when Goldman Sachs assisted China Telecom with its $4.2 billion IPO, one of the first international listings of a Chinese state-owned company.
 By the time Thornton left his position at Goldman, the bank had become the lead underwriter for major Chinese state-owned companies.

 Thornton joined the board of trustees of the Brookings Institution in May 2000, and became chairman in June 2003.
 Brookings established the John L. Thornton China Center in 2006 with an initial $12.5 million donation from John Thornton.
-The center has offices in Washington and Beijing and provides recommendations to decision makers in China and the West.
+The center has offices in Washington D.C. and Beijing and provides recommendations to decision-makers in China and the West.
 In November 2018, Thornton stepped down as board chair and became chair emeritus.